 No mask.
 No hose.
 Just sleep.

-Inspire for Obstructive Sleep Apnea is the first implantable device for treating obstructive sleep apnea and alternative to CPAP.
+Inspire for Obstructive Sleep Apnea (OSA) is the first and only FDA approved implantable device for treating OSA.
 It works from inside the patient’s body with their natural breathing.

 The patient turns on and operates the Inspire sleep apnea device via a handheld remote.
 The remote allows the device to deliver a mild stimulation to key airway muscles.
 This helps keep the airway open while they sleep.

-Texas Sinus & Snoring is proud to be one of the first facilities to offer this innovative, life changing technology to Spring, Houston and the Woodlands.
+Dr. Cilento is proud to be the first surgeon to offer this innovative, life changing technology to Spring, Houston and the Woodlands.

 Think you might be a candidate for Inspire Sleep Apnea treatment?
 Or do you want to know more.
 You can call us at 346-413-9313 or fill out the form below and we'll reach out to you to set up an appointment!

 Have more questions?
 We're here to answer them.

 Join us for a free online educational event on Inspire with Dr. Cilento and an inspire patient.
 We hold these free online educational events almost every month.
 You'll hear from Dr. Cilento and he is available to answer any questions you may have.
 Click the link below to see our current event schedule.